sal55/langs/convertc.md

 ## Translating C Programs

 A new project I've started has the aim of translating C programs into my own 'M' systems language.
-That is, doing a one-off conversion so that the bew program is maintained in my language.
+That is, doing a one-off conversion so that the new program is maintained in my language.

 There are lots of problems, many of which are explored here.
 It could well be that in the end, the idea will be dropped.
 Even if viable, it's unlikely that a 100% perfect translation can be achieved without manual intervention, except for the simplest programs.